Skip to Main Content

 Good News: Ready-made Citations

-Most of the NCC Library's online databases, as well as its eBook collections, provide you with ready-made citations (MLA or APA).
+hurray hurray sign Most of the NCC Library's online databases, including eBook collections, give you ready-made citations (MLA or APA).
 Cut and paste them into your document.
-Check citation formatting in Purdue's Online Writing Lab (OWL) and add in-text citations, too.
+You will have to add in-text citations to the paper itself.

 INFORMACION EN ESPANOL